Hot Weather Cycling Safety Guide: Essential Strategies for Summer Rides

 - Ultra-lightweight technical jersey with maximum ventilation panels

-- Minimal base layer (or none at all in true heat)
+- Minimal or no base layer in extreme heat

 - Summer-specific cycling shorts with enhanced breathability